 Terms and Conditions for presenting at the 7th Making

 Cities Liveable Conference

 All presenting authors will be required to register and pay in order to ensure their abstract is included in the final program.
 A discounted registration is available to all presenters.
 The deadline for presenting author registration is 19th May 2014..

 By submitting an abstract you give consent to publication of the abstract in conference material, including but not limited to, the conference blog, Book of abstracts, email promotion.

 All abstracts must be original work.
 The author is responsible for the accuracy of the abstract

 All submissions must be completed electronically via the online submission form.
 If you are unable to submit in this manner, please contact the conference secretariat for further information.

 National Library of Australia - Canberra

-Conference papers will also be included PANDORA Archive to provide public access to them in perpetuity.
+Conference papers will also be included in PANDORA Archive.
 The Library will take the necessary preservation action to keep the papers accessible as hardware and software changes over time.